 Generalizing a dog’s behavior is the process of reproducing a desired behavior in various environments, settings and conditions different from the initial trained behavior in the original environment.
 Generalization is also know as cross contextualization and proofing (with distractions).

 Why is training your dog in the multitudes of life experiences so vital?

 When you train a dog in your home you want the dog to be able to perform the learned cues in all walks of life, yet people often forget that dogs do not generalize well without practice, in each and every desired scenario.
-Dogs are masters of specificity and studying your every move, so much so that we are often unaware of a slight brow peak or subtly holding tension in our shoulder but your dog is keenly aware of these nuances.
+Dogs are masters of specificity and studying your every move, so much so that we are often unaware of a slight brow tweak or subtly holding tension in our shoulder but your dog is keenly aware of these nuances.
 Not only visually, but olfactory, spatially, tactilely, auditorily, temporally seasonally & polarity.

 Often pet parents think their dog “knows” a behavior or cue when the dog has done a few sits, downs or stays without thoroughly generalizing these behaviors.
 Behavioral scientists and certified professional dog trainers measure conditioning histories for simple behaviors in the tens of thousands of trials, not a few dozen, hundred or even a few thousand correct responses.
 Still think your dog “knows” how to sit?